Adding profitable farm animals to your homestead is one way to make money homesteading, but not all animals will make you a profit.

 Not all farm animals really make a profit.
 Some will send you into the red, but that’s okay because you love them.

-Other animals will have multiple ways for you to create a profit.
+Other animals will have multiple ways for you to create a profit; these are the most profitable livestock you want on your homestead.

 You have to look at a few factors when you pick the best farm animals for your land.
 This is exactly what my husband and I are doing right now as we debate how to expand our homestead.